AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex4a.md

 ![power-bi-select-map.png](./images/power-bi-select-map.png)

-Next we need to define the measures and the dimensions, you do this by dragging fields from the **fields** section onto the coresponding placeholders (located under **visualizations**) as indicated below:
+Next we need to define the measures and the dimensions, you do this by dragging fields from the **fields** section onto the corresponding placeholders (located under **visualizations**) as indicated below:

 ![power-bi-drag-lat-lon.png](./images/power-bi-drag-lat-lon.png)